RoyRasugu/akannamegenerator/README.md

 *Javascript
 ### Known Bugs

-Some putput are not accurate and may display incrorrect information.
+Some output are not accurate and may display incrorrect information.
 ### Contact
 Contact : Roy Rasugu